 There are passionate fans at the game and perhaps a weeknight game while class is in session might result in a different atmosphere.
 The Jaguar faithful do their best to cheer on the team and support hometown college basketball.
 I truly believe that with the team’s brand new state-of-the-art arena, you will see a few more fans attending games shortly.

 The crowds are not big for games and getting in and out of the fairgrounds is quick and easy.
-The price to park is $5.
+The price to park is $10, but they did not charge during our visit.
+I am not sure if this is the case for all Jags home games.
 There are two entries at either Fall Creek Parkway or 38th Street; with the best choice at Fall Creek.
 Once inside the coliseum, the concourses are a little narrow, but easy to walk around if one desires a scenic tour around the renovated arena.

-The ticket prices are $15 for adults and $10 for children and are for any seat in any section of the coliseum.
+The ticket prices are $10 for adults and $7 for youth (ages 3-12).
+The ticket prices are for any seat in any section of the coliseum.
 The school could have set up a few price points to gain an extra few dollars from patrons, but it is a nice nod that tickets are just one price and very affordable in the frenzied basketball-loving Hoosier state.